Information on Private Renting

 What to do if you are having a problem in your private rented property:

-If you are a tenant and you are having problems with disrepair in your property which you landlord is not able to resolve you can contact the Council's Environmental Health Team.
+If you are a tenant and you are having problems with disrepair in your property which you landlord is not able to resolve you can e-mail firstname.lastname@example.org , please include photographs of the disrepair where you can and provide as much information such as how long the issue has been going on for and what action the landlord has taken.

 If you are having any problems paying your rent you may be able to get benefits to help towards the cost of your housing or you may find some other support available here.